 Vehicle insurance policies promise to cover your losses after a car accident and provide peace of mind to the policyholder.
 However, these policies have a lot of loopholes, and insurance companies sometimes wrongfully deny claims.
 It’s important that you understand how insurance companies try to save money and deny legitimate claims after a crash.

-At Andy Citrin Injury Attorneys, our lawyers have stood up to insurance providers for decades.
+At Andy Citrin Injury Attorneys, our Mobile-based car wreck attorneys have stood up to insurance providers for decades.
 In this blog, we’ll outline common reasons insurance companies deny legitimate claims, and what you can do if you find yourself in this unfortunate situation.

 Tactics Insurance Companies Use to Justify Insurance Claim Denials